 It is clear that health disparities exist among racial and ethnic minority groups, and this is true for pain management services and medications.
 A large-scale national study in the United States found racial differences in the prescription of analgesics for patients with migraine, low back pain, and bone fractures [87].
-Specifically, African Americans were less likely to be prescribed analgesics for their pain compared with their white counterparts.
-Racial minority patients are also more likely to experience longer wait times for medication compared with white patients [16].
+Specifically, African Americans were less likely to be prescribed analgesics for their pain compared with their White counterparts.
+Racial minority patients are also more likely to experience longer wait times for medication compared with White patients [16].

+In a 2023 study, Black patients with severe pain were less likely to receive analgesics compared with their White counterparts [202].
 In a 2019 large-scale survey, African American patients were 6% and 7% less likely to receive opioids for abdominal pain and back pain, respectively, compared with White patients [172].
 Hispanics were 6% and 14.8% less likely to be given opioids for abdominal and back pain, respectively, compared with White patients [172].
-Analysis of a national dataset found that African Americans were less likely to be prescribed opioids for back pain and abdominal pain compared with non-Hispanic white Americans [148].
+Analysis of a national dataset found that African Americans were less likely to be prescribed opioids for back pain and abdominal pain compared with non-Hispanic White Americans [148].
 The authors speculate that racial biases may influence prescribing behaviors.
 An examination of Medicaid patients who received epidural analgesia during vaginal childbirth also found statistically significant racial/ethnic differences [88].
-In this study, 59.6% of the white patients received epidural analgesia, compared with 49.5% of African Americans, 48.2% of Asians, and 35.2% of Hispanics.
-Even after the researchers controlled for age, urban/rural residence, and the availability of anesthesiologists, race and ethnicity still predicted epidural analgesia prescribing trends [88].
+In this study, 59.6% of the White patients received epidural analgesia, compared with 49.5% of African Americans, 48.2% of Asians, and 35.2% of Hispanics.
+Even after the researchers controlled for age, urban/rural residence, and the availability of anesthesiologists, race and ethnicity still predicted epidural analgesia prescribing trends